 Criminal Background Checks

 As required by law, all individuals working or volunteering at the School will be required to submit to a criminal background investigation.
 No condition or activity will be permitted that may compromise the School’s commitment to the safety and the well-being of students taking precedence over all other considerations.
 Conditions that preclude working at the School include conviction of a controlled substance or sex offense, or a serious or violent felony.
+Similarly, convictions involving crimes of moral turpitude (e.g., fraud), child abuse or neglect, violence, or any offense which may make the employee unsuitable/undesirable to work around students may also serve as a bar to employment at the School.
 Additionally, should an employee be arrested for, charged with, or convicted of any offense during his/her employment with the School, the employee must immediately report as much to the Director of Finance & Operations.

 All employees are also subject to the “Subsequent Arrest Notification Service” by the Department of Justice (“DOJ”) as a pre-condition of employment with the School.
 This authorizes CSCE to be notified any time an employee is arrested for, charged with, or convicted of any offense during their employment with the School.